Join us Sunday, (9/7), at 8:30 A.M. in the Chapel, or at 10:30 A.M. in the Church.

 Fresco- From the Italian word for "fresh"-refers to the process of painting on plaster and the resulting product.

 The fresco process is a long and tedious one involving the application of three layers.
-First, a base coat of plaster-lime mixed with sand and water-is applied to the wall.

 On a second, finer coat of plaster - the arriccio - a red outline called the sinopia is transferred from the studio drawings.